 In other tutorials, we cover the main differences between WordPress.com (hosted) and WordPress.org (self-hosted) versions.

-For a detailed article about plugins go here:
+For more information about WP plugins go here:

-WordPress users can also download and install over 1,700 themes at no cost from the WordPress theme directory …
+WordPress users can also access over 1,700 free themes from the WordPress free theme repository …

 WordPress Language Translations

 WordPress has been translated and localized into over 70 languages in addition to English …

 The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
 Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”WordPress tutorials”, etc. brings the total number of online searches for WordPress terms to around thirty-seven million …

 If you compare searches for WordPress to other CMS platforms, WordPress is searched five times as much as Joomla and nine times more than Drupal.

 According to WordPress’ own “State of the Word” 2014 survey, one quarter of 33,000 users who answered the survey stated that they make a full-time living off WordPress.
 An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.